Chlorpyrifos is an organophosphate insecticide, acaricide and miticide used primarily to control foliage and soil-borne

-Products are sold as liquids, granules, water dispersible granules, wettable powders, and water soluble packets, and may be applied by either ground or aerial equipment.
+Non-food products are sold as liquids, granules, water-dispersible granules, wettable powders, and water-soluble packets, and may be applied by ground equipment.

-The current chlorpyrifos labels require workers handling and applying chlorpyrifos to wear additional personal protective equipment (chemical resistant gloves, coveralls, respirators), and restricting entry into treated fields for 24 hours up to five days.
+The current chlorpyrifos labels require workers handling and applying chlorpyrifos to wear additional personal protective equipment (chemical resistant gloves, coveralls, respirators).

 Since its first registration in 1965, chlorpyrifos has been reviewed several times by EPA for tolerance reassessment, reregistration, and most recently, as part of its ongoing registration review.
 The following timeline summarizes the work EPA has done to ensure that, as science and technology evolve, registered chlorpyrifos products remain safe for use.

 2000 – Voluntary Agreement to Eliminate, Phase Out and Modify Certain Uses

-In 1996, the Food Quality Protection Act set a more stringent safety standard to be especially protective of children.
+In 1996, the Food Quality Protection Act (FQPA) set a more stringent safety standard to be especially protective of children.
 After finalizing the chlorpyrifos risk assessments for reregistration, EPA identified the need to modify certain chlorpyrifos uses to meet the revised standard of safety, and to address health and environmental risks from chlorpyrifos exposure.
 In 2000, the registrants of chlorpyrifos voluntarily entered into an agreement with EPA to eliminate, phase out, and modify certain uses.
 Some examples of the voluntary cancellations and modifications in the agreement include:

 - Eliminating most homeowner uses, except ant and roach baits in child resistant packaging and fire ant mound treatments, and phasing out all termiticide uses.